SayanoAI/RVC-Studio/README.md

 ## Dockerize
 Run `docker compose up --build` in the main project folder.

-**Known issue:** Tensorboard doesn't work inside a docker container.
-Feel free to submit a PR if you know a solution.
+~~**Known issue:** Tensorboard doesn't work inside a docker container.
+Feel free to submit a PR if you know a solution.~~ fixed in commit 8b720936b4dab347cba0e4a791330fb533bfdf1d

 ## FAQs
 * Trouble with ffmpeg/espeak?
 [Read this](/dist/README.md)